Watch: Chelsea target Fernando Bernardeshi scores free-kick of the season

 One of the early games being contested between Monchengladbach and Fiorentina has already spawned a contender for goal of the round, at the very least.

-The first leg is being played in Germany and the Italians have secured themsevles a precious away goal.
+The first leg is being played in Germany and the Italians have secured themselves a precious away goal.

 Article continues below